-CONFIDENTIAL DISCLOSURE AGREEMENT
+CONFIDENTIAL NONDISCLOSURE AGREEMENT

-Agreement dated , 20 , between Sapient Corporation, a Delaware corporation (“Sapient”) and _______________________________, a ________________ corporation (“Enron”).
+This Agreement is dated November ___, 2000 (the “Effective Date”) by and between Sapient Corporation, a Delaware corporation (“Sapient”) and Enron Net Works LLC a Delaware limited liability company, and EnronOnline, LLC, a Delaware limited liability company(with Enron Net Works LLC collectively, “Enron”).

 1. Background.
-Sapient and Enron intend to engage in discussion and negotiations concerning the establishment of a business relationship between Sapient and Enron.
+Sapient and Enron intend to engage in discussion and negotiations concerning the establishment of a business relationship between Sapient and Enron (the “Relationship”).
 In the course of such discussions and negotiations, it is anticipated that either party may disclose (the “Disclosing Party”) or deliver to the other party (the “Receiving Party”) certain trade secrets or confidential or proprietary information for the purpose of enabling the parties to evaluate the feasibility of such business relationship.
 Sapient and Enron have entered into this Agreement in order to assure the confidentiality of such trade secrets and confidential or proprietary information in accordance with the terms of this Agreement.

 2. Proprietary Information.
-As used in this Agreement, the term “Proprietary Information” shall mean all information about either party’s business, business plans, customers, strategies, trade secrets, operations, records, finances, assets, technology, data and information that reveals the processes, methodologies, technology or know how by which either party’s existing or future products, services, applications and methods of operation are developed, conducted or operated and other confidential or proprietary information designated as such in writing by the Disclosing Party, whether by letter or by the use of an appropriate proprietary stamp or legend, prior to or at the time any such trade secret or confidential or proprietary information is disclosed by the Disclosing Party to the Receiving Party or is orally or visually disclosed to the Receiving Party by the Disclosing Party.
-Information which is orally or visually disclosed to the Receiving Party by the Disclosing Party, or is disclosed in writing without an appropriate letter, proprietary stamp or legend, shall constitute Proprietary Information if (i) it would be apparent to a reasonable person, familiar with the Disclosing Party’s business and the industry in which it operates, that such information is of a confidential or proprietary nature the maintenance of which is important to the Disclosing Party or if (ii) the Disclosing Party, within thirty (30) days after such disclosure, delivers to the Receiving Party a written document or documents describing such information and referencing the place and date of such oral, visual or written disclosure and the names of the employees or officers of the Receiving Party to whom such disclosure was made.
+As used in this Agreement, the term “Proprietary Information” shall mean all information about either party’s or its affiliates’ business, business plans, customers, strategies, trade secrets, operations, records, finances, assets, technology, data and information that reveals the processes, methodologies, technology or know how by which either party’s or its affiliates’ existing or future products, services, applications and methods of operation are developed, conducted or operated and other confidential or proprietary information designated as such in writing by the Disclosing Party, whether by letter or by the use of an appropriate proprietary stamp or legend, prior to or at the time any such trade secret or confidential or proprietary information is disclosed by the Disclosing Party to the Receiving Party or is orally or visually disclosed to the Receiving Party by the Disclosing Party.
+Information which is orally or visually disclosed to the Receiving Party by the Disclosing Party, or is disclosed in writing without an appropriate letter, proprietary stamp or legend shall constitute Proprietary Information if (i) it would be apparent to a reasonable person, familiar with the Disclosing Party’s business and the industry in which it operates, that such information is of a confidential or proprietary nature the maintenance of which is important to the Disclosing Party or if (ii) the Disclosing Party, within thirty (30) days after such disclosure, delivers to the Receiving Party a written document or documents describing such information and referencing the place and date of such oral, visual or written disclosure and the names of the employees or officers of the Receiving Party to whom such disclosure was made.